-- 1) the 90° hooks will be enclosed within the column reinforcement that extends in the transfer girder. - By providing adequate cover and transverse confinement, the development length of the standard hook could be reduced by modifiers.

-ACI 318-11 (12.5.2) - Less congested reinforcement schemes can be devised with the use of head bars, reinforcing steel welded to bearing plates, or with the use of prestressing steel.
+- 1) The 90° hooks will be enclosed within the column reinforcement that extends in the transfer girder. - By providing adequate cover and transverse confinement, the development length of the standard hook could be reduced by modifiers.
+ACI 318-14 (25.4.3.1(a)) - Less congested reinforcement schemes can be devised with the use of head bars, reinforcing steel welded to bearing plates, or with the use of prestressing steel.
+ACI 318-14 (25.4.4)

-ACI 318-11 (12.6)